io.github.hidai25/evalview-mcp

 <!-- mcp-name: io.github.hidai25/evalview-mcp --> <!-- keywords: AI agent testing, regression detection, golden baselines --> <p align="center"> <img src="assets/logo.png" alt="EvalView" width="350"> <br> <strong>The open-source behavior regression gate for AI agents.</strong><br> Think Playwright, but for tool-calling and multi-turn AI agents. </p> <p align="center"> <a href="https://pypi.org/project/evalview/"><img src="https://img.shields.io/pypi/v/evalview.svg?label=release" alt="PyPI version"></a> <a href="https://pypi.org/project/evalview/"><img src="https://img.shields.io/pypi/dm/evalview.svg?label=downloads" alt="PyPI downloads"></a> <a href="https://github.com/hidai25/eval-view/stargazers"><img src="https://img.shields.io/github/stars/hidai25/eval-view?style=social" alt="GitHub stars"></a> <a href="https://github.com/hidai25/eval-view/actions/workflows/ci.yml"><img src="https://github.com/hidai25/eval-view/actions/workflows/ci.yml/badge.svg" alt="CI"></a> <a href="https://opensource.org/licenses/Apache-2.0"><img src="https://img.shields.io/badge/License-Apache_2.0-blue.svg" alt="License"></a> <a href="https://github.com/hidai25/eval-view/graphs/contributors"><img src="https://img.shields.io/github/contributors/hidai25/eval-view" alt="Contributors"></a> </p>

 Your agent can still return 200 and be wrong.
 A model or provider update can change tool choice, skip a clarification, or degrade output quality without changing your code or breaking a health check.
-EvalView catches those silent regressions before users do.
+EvalView catches those silent regressions before users do — and gives you the loop to investigate them, grade the confidence, and broadcast the verdict to your team.

 You don't need frontier-lab resources to run a serious agent regression loop.
 EvalView gives solo devs, startups, and small AI teams the same core discipline: snapshot behavior, detect drift, classify changes, and review or heal them safely.

 Traditional tests tell you if your agent is up.
 EvalView tells you if it still behaves correctly.
-It tracks drift across outputs, tools, model IDs, and runtime fingerprints, so you can tell "the provider changed" from "my system regressed."
+It tracks drift across outputs, tools, model IDs, and runtime fingerprints with graded confidence — not a binary alarm — so you can tell "the provider changed" from "my system regressed."

 demo.gif